 In the formulation or revising of these objectives, the library is guided by professional standards.
-It supports and is supported by the American Library Association Library "Bill of Rights" and "Freedom to Read" statements; the American Film and Video Association's "Freedom to View" statement; and the "Resolution on the Constitutional Protection of Library Materials, Services and Programs" (see Appendixes A, B, C & D respectively).
+It supports and is supported by the American Library Association Library "Bill of Rights" and "Freedom to Read" statements; the American Film and Video Association's "Freedom to View" statement; and the "Resolution on the Constitutional Protection of Library Materials, Services and Programs".